-In addition to surface transmission, SARS-CoV-2 and other pathogens can be transmitted through airborne particles or droplets.
+The CDC has stated that airborne transmission of the virus is more likely than transmission through surface contact.
+As a result, many agencies have begun investigating incorporating disinfection efforts into their HVAC systems.
 Adequate ventilation and air filtration of HVAC systems can reduce the likelihood of airborne exposure.
 While air movement throughout a vehicle or facility can provide a means for airborne pathogens to travel, ASHRAE does not recommend that HVAC systems be turned off or operated in a reduced capacity mode during an infectious virus pandemic [25].
 The ventilation system has the ability to remove some airborne pathogenic particles and droplets, which decreases the likelihood of exposure.
 While the controlled movement of air through the facility or vehicle is necessary, ventilation systems should be evaluated for proper diffused and returned airflow.